 Nine Tips for Building Marketable Skills (and Best Positioning Yourself for a Job) During a Quarantine

-CCPD is actively curating online resources to help students and alumni learn about remote/virtual opportunities, organizations still hiring, job boards, and financial resources related to COVID-19.
+CCPD offers online resources to help students and alumni learn about remote/virtual opportunities, organizations still hiring, job boards, and financial resources related to COVID-19.
 Find them at: Career Development Resources During COVID-19.

 Below are nine tips for maximizing your time during COVID-19 to help you find a job or internship and/or enhance your professional development.
 We hope these will help you think through ways to build your skills, grow your network, and gain experiences that will ultimately help you land a great job.
 CCPD continues to support students and alumni virtually through one-on-one appointments, targeted programming, and group sessions.
 Contact CCPD at email@example.com with questions or to schedule an appointment.